Assessment & Information Management

 - Promote and support research by UMR-ACUHO members.

 - Create connections with graduate programs within the UMR-ACUHO region to promote research opportunities and sharing assessment data.

 - Create a culture of evidence through outcome-based assessments.

 Support research efforts in areas pertinent to residential life and housing through individual and departmental projects.
 Individual or group applicants are encouraged to apply for funding to assist with travel, publications, survey software, resources, incentives, etc. to support their research topic.

 AIM HIGH Award for Outstanding Research & Assessment

 The AIM High Award for Outstanding Research or Assessment seeks to recognize an individual/group research, assessment or measured initiative that has had an impact on their campus, community, or greater housing field.

-One of the objective of the UMR-ACUHO Assessment and Information Management Committee is to become more visible and utilized by our member institutions.
+One of the objectives of the UMR-ACUHO Assessment and Information Management Committee is to become more visible and utilized by our member institutions.
 One of the ways to do this is to let everyone know what research and information we have gathered over the years.
 This bibliography is a complete set of the research the committee has accomplished since 1984.
 Contact the Assessment and Information Management Chair for specific surveys listed in this bibliography.

 A listing of our research project titles is available here: UMR ACUHO Past Research